 Gate location changes how the cavity fills, where flow fronts meet, how pressure is distributed, and where weld lines or hesitation zones form.
 That directly affects green density uniformity and later dimensional stability.

 Yes.
-This is very common.
-Many visible defects are delayed defects.
-The root cause starts during molding, but the symptom only appears later when the part goes through debinding, sintering, or final inspection.
+This is common in MIM.
+The root cause may start during molding, while the visible symptom only appears later when the part goes through debinding, sintering, sizing, or final inspection.

 No. The real test is whether the process is stable across normal production variation.
 A supplier should be able to explain a robust process window, not just show a single successful trial.

 They should be reviewed separately for clarity, but not treated as unrelated.
-Molding quality depends on part design, material behavior, tool design, debinding, and sintering.
-That is why internal linking across those process articles strengthens both SEO and technical credibility.
+Molding quality depends on part design, feedstock behavior, tool design, debinding, and sintering, so root-cause review should connect these stages.